orendain/DemeoMods/HouseRules.Essentials/README.md

 - __Difficulty Easy__ : Decreased game difficulty for a more casual playstyle.
 - __Difficulty Hard__ : Increased game difficulty for a greater challenge.
 - __Difficulty Legendary__ : Increased game difficulty for those who want to be a legend.
-- __3x3 Potions and Buffs__ : Heal, Strength, Speed, Adamant, Antitoxin, RepairArmor and Bard buffs are 3x3 AOE.
+- __3x3 Potions and Buffs__ : Heal, Strength, Speed, Adamant, Antidote, RepairArmor and Bard buffs are 3x3 AOE.
 - __Better Sorcerer__ : 0 Action Cost for Sorcerer's Zap - No other changes. #STS
 - __No Surprises__ :  No surprises in the dark or coming through doors.
 - __Quick and the Dead__ : A mode with a small hand but fast turnaround time on cards means you need to not hesitate.